Reading

 Are our hearts full of God’s love and mercy?

-Are we content in our pursuit of holiness, or do we long for the worldly lights?
+Are we finding contentment in our pursuit of holiness, or do we long for the worldly lights?

 Do we submit ourselves humbly under the mighty hand of God, refusing our natural response to lash out in judgement, to condemn this or that – Instead going about with forgiveness and open-handed giving, trusting that our Heavenly Father has laid out our good works?

-This is the mechanic laid out through God’s word – What is the measure we use?
+This is the mechanic laid out in God’s word – What is the measure we use?

 “… And forgive us our debts, as we also have forgiven our debtors.”